-- Refer to Mylo for study topics
+- Refer to MyLO for study topics

 This subject introduces students to the idea of ecosystem services by exploring the benefits that nature provides for people.
 Whether these benefits are traded in markets or occur in non-market settings, the ecosystem service framework is key to sustainable management of resources into the future.
 Students will analyse the use of economic tools to manage key ecosystem services such as the provision of water in a dry country, air and water quality, food, fibre or habitat provision for native flora and fauna in landscapes.

-- Presentation (5%)
+- Proposal Presentation (15%)

 For textbook details check your university's handbook, website or learning management system (LMS).